schorlton/REUSE/README.md

 The index file for the reference dataset, generated with `reuse build`

  -1 \<m1\>
 Comma-separated list of files containing either unpaired reads or mate 1s (filename usually includes _1), e.g. -1 flyA_1.fq,flyB_1.fq.
 If -2 \<m2\> is specified, it is assumed that -1 \<m1\> represents mate 1s.
 Sequences specified with this option must correspond file-for-file and read-for-read with those specified in <m2>.
 Reads may be a mix of different lengths.
 If - is specified, REUSE will read the mate 1s from the “standard in” or “stdin” filehandle.
 Reads may be in FASTQ or FASTA format, and may be gzipped or bzip2ed.
-REUSE detects these formats by defauly.
+REUSE detects these formats by default.

  -2 \<m2\>
 Comma-separated list of files containing mate 2s (filename usually includes _2), e.g. -2 flyA_2.fq,flyB_2.fq.
 Sequences specified with this option must correspond file-for-file and read-for-read with those specified in <m1>.
 Reads may be a mix of different lengths.
 If - is specified, resuse will read the mate 2s from the “standard in” or “stdin” filehandle.
 Reads may be in FASTQ or FASTA format, and may be gzipped or bzip2ed.
-REUSE detects these formats by defauly.
+REUSE detects these formats by default.

 ### Options:
 -o \<output\> = Save reads not matching the k-mer filter to <output>.fast(q/a) for single-end reads, or <output>_1.fast(q/a) and <output>_2.fast(q/a) for paired-end reads.